ThePushIT/PushBib/README.md

 # PushBib
-A project for saving citations to a database and exporting the citations in a BibTek format.
-Made for the Software Production course at University of Helsinki.
+A project for saving citations to a database and exporting the citations in a BibTeX format.
+Made for the Software Production course at the University of Helsinki.

 Project is available for testing here:
 [https://pushbib.fly.dev/](https://pushbib.fly.dev/)

-The product backlog and the sprint backlog is available here:
+The product backlog and the sprint backlog are available here:
 [https://docs.google.com/spreadsheets/d/1wVqDQOT3J3CMNoINsnSIsk_2CL8YU203paMJjPcnw28/](https://docs.google.com/spreadsheets/d/1wVqDQOT3J3CMNoINsnSIsk_2CL8YU203paMJjPcnw28/)

 ## Testing